Probing Saturon-like Limits in QCD Systems: conclusion and outlook

 \section{conclusion and outlook}

-In this work, we explored whether a high-energy proton in the small-$x$ regime could qualify as a \emph{saturon}-a highly occupied field configuration that maximizes entropy under unitarity constraints, in analogy with black holes.
+In this work, we explored whether a high-energy proton in the small-$x$ regime could qualify as a \emph{saturon}—a highly occupied field configuration that maximizes entropy under unitarity constraints, in analogy with black holes.
 We derived the gluon occupation number $N_g(x)$ and a thermodynamic entropy $S(x)$ based on analytical and numerical solutions to the BK equation (with both fixed and running coupling), supplemented with an Unruh-inspired temperature $T = Q_s/(2\pi)$ and an emergent gluon mass $M_g \sim Q_s$.
 Our findings indicate that although both $N_g$ and $S$ increase as $x$ decreases, even down to $x \sim 10^{-7}$, they remain significantly below the theoretical saturon bound $1/\alpha_s$.
 This suggests that while the proton exhibits nonlinear saturation dynamics, under the current theoretical framework it does not reach the critical maximal occupancy characteristic of a saturon.
-After extending the same framework to nuclear targets at fixed coupling, the nuclear entropy $S_A(x)$ rises more sharply and, in our numerical study, can reach the $1/\alpha_s$ benchmark in a region where the proton does not.
-This proton–nucleus contrast identifies nuclei as more favorable environments to probe saturon-like behavior in QCD.
-Moreover, exploring the connection between the proton and black holes from the perspective of entanglement entropy offers a promising avenue \cite{Kou:2022dkw}.
-Notably, some studies have already applied the entanglement-based definition originally proposed for black holes to DIS processes involving protons.

-To advance toward the saturon regime, we propose two complementary pathways.
-On the theoretical front, it is essential to incorporate higher-order QCD corrections-such as NLO effects or small-$x$ resummations-and to explore alternative entropy constructs, particularly entanglement entropy, which may more accurately capture the gluonic microstate structure.
-Investigating symmetry-breaking phenomena in the saturated regime, such as emergent Goldstone-like modes, may also uncover universal behavior reminiscent of saturon systems.

-From experimental and phenomenological perspective, heavy-ion collisions offer a promising environment to probe truly over-occupied gluonic systems.
-The CGC effective theory, which describes saturated gluon matter at high energy, has been successfully applied to model the initial stages of heavy-ion collisions at RHIC and the LHC \cite{Albacete:2014fwa}.
-These systems, in which gluon densities are far higher than in isolated protons, may approach saturon-like occupancy.
-Additionally, future facilities such as the Electron-Ion Collider (EIC) are expected to explore deep small-$x$ regimes in both proton and nuclear targets, with unprecedented luminosity and kinematic reach \cite{Accardi:2012qut,Aschenauer:2017jsk,AbdulKhalek:2021gbh,Morreale:2021pnn}.
-A comprehensive study-spanning proton-proton, proton-nucleus, and nucleus-nucleus collisions-of gluon saturation, entropy production, and correlation patterns could shed light on whether any QCD system realizes saturon-like behavior.
-Such investigations might reveal deep connections between hadronic saturation dynamics and gravitational entropy bounds.